From ‘Queen & Slim’ to 'Marriage Story,’ here are 12 divisive films to stream (and argue about)

 Kasi Lemmons’s 2019 biopic was celebrated for finally bringing Harriet Tubman’s story to the big screen after decades of languished efforts.
 But the film — available to stream with an HBO subscription — received some criticism for focusing on the widely known aspects of the famed abolitionist’s life instead of underexplored feats such as her work as a spy for the Union Army.
 Others appreciated the straightforward approach.

-“'Harriet” is the kind of instructional, no-nonsense biopic that may not take many artistic risks or sophisticated stylistic departures but manages to benefit from that lack of pretension,” Hornaday wrote in a three-star review.
+“‘Harriet’ is the kind of instructional, no-nonsense biopic that may not take many artistic risks or sophisticated stylistic departures but manages to benefit from that lack of pretension,” Ann Hornaday wrote in a three-star review.
 “This is an ideal introduction — or reintroduction — not just to Tubman, but to the inhumane system that she refused to accept.”

 “Ghostbusters” 2016 reboot (Hulu + Live TV)